 I guess what I’m really trying to say is Carpe Diem.
 Seize the day.
 Find the right balance between reality and abstraction and grasp it tightly between your fingers, never to lose it!
 At least that’s what I did when I started blogging.

 I have always been very much in touch with the right hemisphere of my brain – the part responsible for your rhythm, imagination, daydreaming, and creativity as a whole.
 One day, however, I found a great void in my soul.
 One which could no longer be fully consoled and filled by my previous distractions.
 None of those other things made a difference; although I still needed them, it was as if my brain and my soul craved something different, something more.
-It was then, almost one year ago, that I decided to explore and fortify the connection between my brain, my hands and my love for the world of fashion, and decided to start blogging.
+It was then, almost one year ago, that I decided to explore and fortify the connection between my brain, my hands and my love for the world of fashion

 On my first post ever I told you that as you kept reading you would find out more about me, Mimi.
 Almost one year later, I am certain that you have stacked enough pieces of the puzzle to decipher at least some of my personality traits and behavioural aspects.

 If not, after having invited you into certain windows in my brain in this post, I trust you will go back and catch up on posts you’ve missed and I welcome you to keep reading, and following my adventures through fashion, beauty, lifestyle, and so much more!

 At last, I must add that despite many moments being lost in time like shadows in the dark, one thing is sure…since I started blogging I have depended on the kindness of strangers, and frankly my dear readers, you have been kind, encouraging and so endearing, that I thank you and urge you to believe that you are your best thing 🌟

 As always, I leave you with a quote…